MisterStump/TTS-Scripting-Doc/docs/object.md

 Creates a scripted button attached to the Object.
 Scripted buttons are buttons that can be clicked while in-game that trigger a function in a script.

+???tip "Button Tips"
+	* Buttons can not be clicked from their back side.
+	* Buttons can not be clicked if there is another object between the pointer and the button.
+This does not include the Object the button is attached to.
+	* Buttons are placed relative to the Object they are attached to.
+	* The maximum font size is capped at 1000.
+	* The minimum width/height is 60.
+Any lower number (besides 0) will appear to be 60.
+This prevents visual glitches involving the corner rounding.
+	* A button width/height of 0 will cause the button not to be drawn, but its label will be.
+This can be a way to attach text to an Object.
+	* You cannot assign an index to a button.
+It is given one automatically.

 !!!info "createButton(Table parameters)"
 	* **Table parameters**: A Table containing the information used to spawn the button.
 		* **parameters.click_function**: A String of the function's name that will be run when button is clicked.